apache/nifi/nifi-docker/dockerhub/README.md

 | HTTPS Port               | nifi.web.https.port           | 8443  |
 | Remote Input Socket Port | nifi.remote.input.socket.port | 10000 |

+The Variable Registry can be configured for the docker image using the `NIFI_VARIABLE_REGISTRY_PROPERTIES` environment variable.

 =======
 **NOTE**: If mapping the HTTPS port specifying trusted hosts should be provided for the property _nifi.web.proxy.host_.
 This property can be specified to running instances via specifying an environment variable at container instantiation of _NIFI\_WEB\_PROXY\_HOST_.